PLP-Database-DEPT/st-02/readme.md

-# 📝 Assignment: Fundamentals of Software Testing
+# 📝 Assignment 2: Types of Software Testing

 ## 🎯 Learning Objectives
-- Understand the importance of software testing in software development.
+- Understand different types of software testing and their significance.
-- Differentiate between key testing concepts such as errors, defects, and failures.
+- Differentiate between functional and non-functional testing.
-- Learn software testing principles, including the "Pesticide Paradox."
+- Learn the key differences between unit testing and integration testing.
-- Explore different types of testing methodologies: static vs. dynamic testing.
+- Explore system and acceptance testing and their role in software quality.
-- Recognize the impact of early testing in the Software Development Lifecycle (SDLC).
+- Identify common types of non-functional testing and their importance.

 ---

 ## 📋 What You'll Need
 💻 A computer with internet access.
 📝 A text editor (e.g., Visual Studio Code, Sublime Text).
-📚 Basic knowledge of software development concepts.
+📚 Basic knowledge of software testing concepts.

 ---